 It is very difficult for a government intending domestic gold confiscation to apply it on gold held overseas.
 Conversely it is surprisingly easy where property rights depend on domestic legal arrangements.

 With offshore storage it is important that foreign held assets are not subjected to military or political threats.
-In different ways Switzerland, Britain, the United States of America and Singapore are marked in their suitability under these criteria.
+In different ways Switzerland, Britain, the United States of America, Canada and Singapore are marked in their suitability under these criteria.

 All BullionVault customers - wherever they live - can benefit from offshore custody by making an appropriate choice of storage location.
 Residents of these countries also have the option of domestic storage if they prefer it.